gtatters/Thermimage/README.md

 The raw file can be found here: https://github.com/gtatters/Thermimage/blob/master/READMEimages/FLIRjpg_W640_H480_F1_I.raw?raw=true

 # Import Raw File into ImageJ
 The .raw file is simply the pixel data saved in raw format but with real 32-bit precision.
 This means that the temperature data (negative or positive values) are encoded in 4 byte chunks.
 ImageJ has a plethora of import functions, and the File-->Import-->Raw option provides great flexibility.
-Once opening the .raw file in ImageJ, set the width, height, number of frames (stacks), byte storage order (little endian), and hyperstack (if desired):
+Once opening the .raw file in ImageJ, set the width, height, number of images (i.e. frames or stacks), byte storage order (little endian), and hyperstack (if desired):

 ![ImageJ Import Settings](https://github.com/gtatters/Thermimage/blob/master/READMEimages/ImageJImport.png?raw=true)